cortexlabs/cortex/docs/clusters/kubernetes/install.md

 * [AWS](#aws)
 * [GCP](#gcp)

 Cortex uses helm to install the Cortex operator and its dependencies on your Kubernetes cluster.
+Check out this [table](#helm-values) for configurable Helm values in `values.yaml`.

 ## AWS